 - and session replays.

-Although you can get most of that information in Google analytics as well.
-Understanding how far users are scrolling is very important.
+Although you can get most of this information in Google analytics as well.
+Understanding how far users are scrolling is very important in any web optimization process.
 Namely, if you have 6 blocks of content for motivating users to take the desired action and an average user only scrolls through 3 blocks, you have to either compact your content or change the design.
 Strong horizontal lines or background color changes are two typical reasons for the high drop off percentages.
 So if you want to get more people to scroll further down, maintaining single (white) background color with lots of arrows and other visual signs showing there is more stuff below is a good starting point for testing.

 Session replay is another extremely powerful tool.
 It is also quite time consuming, but worth it.
 When you spot the problem (for instance: we have an issue in that step on that device), go to session recordings, filter out the segment with the problem and start watching the sessions.
 Sometimes the problem is technical, sometimes people just don’t find the button or maybe you are asking questions in the form users don’t yet trust you enough to answer.